-The monthly ‘child allowance’, available to families whose income per member is below the Slovenian average, varies from € 27 to € 243, depending on the number of children and income of a family.
-A one-off ‘childbirth allowance’ payment, amounting to €280 is intended to cover some of the costs related to newborns.
+The monthly ‘child allowance’, available to families whose income per member is below the Slovenian average, varies from € 27.40 to € 243.55, depending on the number and age of children and income of a family.
+A one-off ‘childbirth allowance’ payment, amounting to €280.75 is intended to cover some of the costs related to newborns.

-The ‘large family allowance’ is an annual benefit paid to families with three (€ 393) or more (€ 479) children.
+The ‘large family allowance’ is an annual benefit paid to families with three (€ 393.46) or more (€ 479.83) children.
 There are also ‘parental allowances’ available to parents not eligible for the parental benefit linked to parental leave.

-New measures have been designed to reduce the costs of childcare, while national programmes are being established to oversee the activities and salaries of staff.
+New measures have been designed to reduce the costs of childcare, while national programs are being established to oversee the activities and salaries of staff.
 However, childminders are still outside public funding and control, despite a voluntary registration scheme introduced in 2006.

-The information in the country profile was last updated in September 2012.
+The information in the country profile was last updated in February 2014.

 A certificate for family-friendly companies

+Gender roles (fathers' take-up of parental and paternity leave, for instance), work/family life balance and equal opportunities on the labour market are of particular research interest.
 To help strike a better work-life balance, the Slovenian government introduced in 2007 a certification scheme to encourage employers to apply family-friendly principles in the workplace.